varma-prasad/SuperMart-Analysis/README.md

 2. Between 36 to 54 years.
 3. Above 54 years.

-SQL Qury to fetch the required Data
+SQL Query to fetch the required Data

 ```
 Select